angelia-2007/Tensegrity-Amphibious-Robot/README.md

 ## Repository Structure

-The repository currently centers on the STM32 firmware.
-A recommended structure is shown below:
+The repository currently centers on the STM32 firmware. the structure is shown below:

 ```text
 Tensegrity-Amphibious-Robot/